 Living quarters horse trailers can be classified as recreational vehicles for private use.
 If you are planning on using these vehicles for private use, you should do your research into finding the correct rv batteries, the fees you will have to pay in order to rent it out, a license (as driving this is completely different than driving a car) and more.
+Any vehicle used whether rented or owned for business such as vans etc require car or van insurance .
 This is why it is important to do your research before going ahead with anything.
 When it comes to an RV, this classification exempts both the truck and trailer from being considered commercial as well as the requirements for the driver to obtain a commercial driver’s license.
 However, if an officer or inspector determines that the truck and trailer are being used in “furtherance of a commercial enterprise,” then the driver and vehicle are out of compliance with FMCSA regulations, which can result in fines and being detained for an extended period.
 For example, we have been made aware of situations where the owners of trucks and trailers stopped by the Highway Patrol or other inspectors, were required to both obtain a Department of Transportation (DOT) number for their vehicles, and find drivers with commercial driver’s licenses in order to resume their trips.
 In these cases, once the ELD Mandate is in effect, the drivers could also have been required to purchase and install an ELD unit. (see below for clarification about the meaning of “furtherance of a commercial enterprise”)

 What does an ELD do?